How Renovation can Improve Quality of Life — 6 Tips

 - Staying healthy in a world where pollution and processed food have a negative impact on health

 So why mention this on a home repair website?
-Because your next renovation project could help your family enjoy better quality of life if you get it right.
+Because your next renovation project could help your family enjoy a better quality of life if you get it right.

 Let’s show you how.